Last Updated on April 2, 2023

 Students are often uncertain about how to phrase questions, so sample questions have been included below (the exact questions asked will depend on the topic and focus of the study):

-Can you show me work in progress or semi-complete artwork?
-I would love to understand the process you go through and how you apply media at different stages of your painting.
+- Can you show me work in progress or semi-complete artwork?
+I would love to understand the process you go through and how you apply media at different stages.

-Which artists have influenced your work?
-In what way has your work been shaped by others?
+- Which artists have influenced your work?
+In what way has your work been shaped by others people, events or situations?

 2. Evaluate and interpret research findings